 Form 1099 series.
-Information returns to report acquisitions or abandonments of secured property, proceeds from broker and barter exchange transactions, interest payments, payments of long-term care and accelerated death benefits, miscellaneous income payments, distributions from a medical savings account, original issue discount, distributions from pensions, annuities, retirement or profit-sharing plans, IRAs, insurance contracts, etc., and proceeds from real estate transactions.
+Information returns to report acquisitions or abandonments of secured property, proceeds from broker and barter exchange transactions, cancellation of debt, dividends and distributions, certain government and state qualified tuition program payments, taxable distributions from cooperatives, interest payments, payments of long-term care and accelerated death benefits, miscellaneous income payments, distributions from an HSA, Archer MSA or Medicare+Choice MSA, original issue discount, distributions from pensions, annuities, retirement or profit-sharing plans, IRAs, insurance contracts, etc., and proceeds from real estate transactions.
 Also, use certain of these returns to report amounts that were received as a nominee on behalf of another person.